ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Audio.rst

 |

+.. _sdk_qtmultimedia_audio_error-prop:

 +--------------------------------------------------------------------------+
 |        \ error : enumeration                                             |
 +--------------------------------------------------------------------------+

 This property holds the error state of the audio.
 It can be one of:

+.. _sdk_qtmultimedia_audio_Value             Description-prop:

 +------------------+-----------------------------------------------------------------------------------+
 | Value            | Description                                                                       |
 +==================+===================================================================================+
+.. _sdk_qtmultimedia_audio_ResourceError     The audio cannot be played due to a problem allocating resources.-prop:
 | NoError          | There is no current error.                                                        |
 +------------------+-----------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_audio_FormatError       The audio format is not supported.-prop:
 | ResourceError    | The audio cannot be played due to a problem allocating resources.                 |
 +------------------+-----------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_audio_NetworkError      The audio cannot be played due to network issues.-prop:
 | FormatError      | The audio format is not supported.                                                |
 +------------------+-----------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_audio_AccessDenied      The audio cannot be played due to insufficient permissions.-prop:
 | NetworkError     | The audio cannot be played due to network issues.                                 |
 +------------------+-----------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_audio_ServiceMissing    The audio cannot be played because the media service could not be instantiated.-prop:
 | AccessDenied     | The audio cannot be played due to insufficient permissions.                       |
 +------------------+-----------------------------------------------------------------------------------+
 | ServiceMissing   | The audio cannot be played because the media service could not be instantiated.   |
 +------------------+-----------------------------------------------------------------------------------+

 |

+.. _sdk_qtmultimedia_audio_errorString-prop:

 +--------------------------------------------------------------------------+
 |        \ errorString : string                                            |